BasicOverflow/CharlesBot/README.md

 	* api
 	* task queue
 	* mongodb
-* Automate retraining of intent classifier upon initialization of new feature

 ## To eliminate bottlenecking and spread the workload from the API:
 * Make intent classifier & Audio Transcriber seperate websocket servers